 This goal of this project is to make a color filter wheel for astrophotography using an Arduino as the microcontroller.
 The wheel has positions for five 50mm round filters.
-It is motorized and interfaced to the camera, which is a QHY9M camera controlled by Nebulosity.
+It is motorized and interfaced to the camera, which is a QHY9S-M camera controlled by Nebulosity.
 Update: the camera is now an SBIG STF-8300EN, and the software is Indilib running on a Raspberry Pi 4B.

 It is also a revamp of an old (ca. 2001) project which used older technology to achieve nearly the same end.
 An OOPIC provided the logic and a ULN2003 drove the stepper with help from lots of additional circuitry.
 The enclosure was 1/8" aluminum and the wheel was birch ply.
 All of the electronics were on the outside of the enclosure on two large boards.
 This time around I used an Arduino and an A3987 motor driver, and had the parts laser cut from bamboo plywood.
 The difference is half the cost, 10 times the speed, lighter weight, and better positioning accuracy with no LEDs in the enclosure.
 And the electronics are all inside and out of the way.